 DOES MY PUPPY HAVE DEW CLAWS?
 DID YOU REMOVE THEM?

 Most puppies have dew claws, which is the “thumb” claw on the front paws of a puppy.
 Some puppies have dew claws on the back paws as well.
 For the most part, we do remove the dew claws when the puppies are 2 days old.
-Sometimes we miss a litter, so this is something you should ask about each individual litter of puppies.
+Every once in a while, usually due to travel, we might miss a litter.
+If this is important to you, please ask us about your individual puppy or litter.

 WHAT DO I NEED TO GET FOR MY NEW PUPPY?